initpy/go-book/slices.rst

         PrintByteSlice("slice2", slice2)
         PrintByteSlice("slice3", slice3)

-        //Let's change the 'g' in slice2 to 'G' slice2[1] = 'G' //it's the 2nd element in slice2! fmt.Println("\nContent of A and the slices, after changing 'g' to 'G' in slice2") PrintByteSlice("A", A[:])
+        // Let's change the 'g' in slice2 to 'G'. slice2[1] = 'G' // Remember that 1 is actually the 2nd element in slice2!
+        fmt.Println("\nContent of A and the slices, after changing 'g' to 'G' in slice2") PrintByteSlice("A", A[:])
         PrintByteSlice("slice1", slice1)